 The Prize4Life SOD1 Mouse Colony

 Additionally, throughout the prize process would-be competitors for Prize4Life's ALS Treatment Prize expressed concern over the cost and availability of SOD1 mice to use in their preclinical studies.
-In response to these concerns, we currently partner with The Jackson Laboratory, the world's leading provider of mouse models for research, to maintain a mouse colony sufficient to provide adequate supplies of quality controlled mice to competing labs either free or deeply-discounted.
+In response to these concerns, Prize4Life partnered with the Jackson Laboratory, the world's leading provider of mouse models for research, to maintain a mouse colony sufficient to provide adequate supplies of quality controlled mice to competing labs either free or deeply-discounted.
 We believe that easier access to this resource removes one of many obstacles researchers face in transforming their ideas into proven science.
-In addition to the mice, researchers receive information and mentoring to assure that protocols are properly designed and study outcomes are useful.
+In addition to the mice, researchers received information and mentoring to assure that protocols are properly designed and study outcomes are useful.
 To download a free copy of "Working With ALS Mice", click here.

 The Pooled Open Access Clinical Trials Database (PRO-ACT) (www.ALSDatabase.org)